 The Fifty-cent Prexie

-Multiple rate use
+Multiple rate domestic use

 Airmail to and from Hawaii cost twenty cents an ounce from April 1, 1937 to January 15, 1945.
 Special delivery cost ten cents from October 1, 1885 to November 1, 1944.
 Double-weight airmail plus special delivery would add to fifty cents from the beginning of the Prexie period to November 1, 1944, and this cover was mailed March 18, 1944.